SPIX23/shaiya-solutions/ep5/readme.md

 **contents**

-* updated version of shen's item mall solution for ep5 servers along with the source code
+* revised version of shen's item mall solution for ep5 servers along with the source code

 * ps_game that has been reversed to have no custom dll injections for those that don't want an item mall